Medication-Assisted Treatment (MAT) — First Responder 3.0 CE Credits

 Participants will gain understanding of how MAT fits into the overall treatment continuum for persons with Opioid Use Disorder, identify three medications that are proven to be effective in treatment, learn the basic characteristics of the medication, identify which patients may be best suited for each medication, and identify other psychotherapies and activities that enhance a comprehensive addiction treatment program.

-• Describe: Medication-Assisted Treatment (MAT) and the role MAT plays in treatment of Opioid Use Disorders (OUD)/Opioid Addiction. the three most common MAT medications: methadone, buprenorphine, and naltrexone.
+Discuss Medication-Assisted Treatment (MAT) and the role MAT plays in treatment of Opioid Use Disorders (OUD)/Opioid Addiction.

-• Explain: Why MAT is critical in the fight against OUDs and why it is a model of chronic care management.
-How each medication works in the brain.
+Explain why MAT is critical in the fight against OUDs and why it is a model of chronic care management.

-• Discuss and Dispel: Myths and controversy associated with MAT.
+Discuss and Dispel myths and controversy associated with MAT.

-• Recognize: How MAT fits into larger continuum of professional treatment using the National Institute on Drug Abuse (NIDA) principles of effective treatment.
-Basic laws and regulations surrounding the use of MAT.
+Explain how MAT fits into larger continuum of professional treatment using the National Institute on Drug Abuse (NIDA) principles of effective treatment.

 As an approved Law Enforcement Training Board training provider (#47-1333720), Overdose Lifeline online training courses meet annual in-service training requirements for Indiana Law Enforcement officers and support personnel, specifically for Mental Illness, Addiction & Disabilities IC 5-2-1-9(g).